CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/using_plugins.md

 3. **Set the plugins path in CellProfiler.**
 - Open CellProfiler.
-- Go to `CellProfiler` => `Preferences` and set the path in the `CellProfiler plugins directory` to the GitHub repository that you just cloned (or, if you didn't clone the whole repository, whatever location you have saved your plugins into).
+- Go to `CellProfiler` => `Preferences` and set the path in the `CellProfiler plugins directory` to the `active_plugins` folder in the GitHub repository that you just cloned (or, if you didn't clone the whole repository, whatever location you have saved your plugins into).
 - Select `Save` at the bottom of the Preferences window
 - Close CellProfiler and re-open it